otam-mato/nodejs_mysql_web_app_docker/README.md

    EXPOSE 3306
    ```

-   - The Dockerfile configuration utilizes the `mysql:8.0.23` image.
+   * The Dockerfile configuration utilizes the `mysql:8.0.23` image.
-   - It copies the `my_sql.sql` database backup to the `/docker-entrypoint-initdb.d/` directory inside the container.
+   * It copies the `my_sql.sql` database backup to the `/docker-entrypoint-initdb.d/` directory inside the container.
-   - Port 3306 is exposed.
+   * Port 3306 is exposed.

-1.3.
-Build a Docker image with the tag "my-sql-test":
+- **Build a Docker image with the tag "my-sql-test":**

    ```bash
    sudo docker build --tag my-sql-test .
    ```

-1.4.
-Run a Docker container for the MySQL server:
+- **Run a Docker container for the MySQL server:**

    ```bash
    export MYSQL_ROOT_PASSWORD=yoursecretpasswordhere